YuvrajDube/MyContacts/README.md

 * [Screenshot](#screenshot)

 ## General info
-Expense Tracker is an Android application designed to help users monitor their expenses efficiently.
-It allows users to track their spending, categorize expenses, and calculate their remaining balance.
-The app is built using Jetpack Compose and follows the MVVM (Model-View-ViewModel) architecture to ensure scalability and maintainability.
+My Contacts is an Android application built using Jetpack Compose that allows users to manage and store their contacts efficiently.
+It utilizes Room Database for local storage and follows the MVVM architecture to ensure scalability and maintainability.

 ## App Functionality
-* Expense Tracking: Add, edit, and delete expenses with ease.
+* Add, update, and delete contacts.

-* Category Management: Categorize expenses for better organization.
+* View saved contacts in a LazyColumn for efficient scrolling.

-* Balance Calculation: Automatically calculates remaining balance based on income and expenses.
+* Uses Flows and LiveData for real-time data updates.

-* Data Persistence: Uses Room Database to store expense data locally.
+* Smooth UI built with Jetpack Compose.

-* Lazy Column: Used for efficiently displaying a large list of expenses.
+* Efficient background processing with Coroutines.

 ## Technologies
 Project is created with: